Sriarpha Ruennak

-Sriarpha's biggest role was Thai dubbed version of Shizuka Minamoto in Doraemon.
-Some of her major roles in anime include Alphonse Elric in Fullmetal Alchemist, Sailor Mercury in Sailor Moon, Haruhi Suzumiya in Haruhi Suzumiya and Ayumi Yoshida, Kazuha Toyama, Yukiko Kudo and Jodie Starling in the TIGA dub of Detective Conan in 1999–2012, some of her fans have nicknamed her "Mae Pueng" or "Mae Pueng Shizuka".
-(The term 'Mae' in Thai means a 'mother' while 'Pueng' is her real nickname.)
+Sriarpha's biggest role was as the Thai dubbed version of Shizuka Minamoto in Doraemon.
+Some of her major roles in anime include Alphonse Elric in Fullmetal Alchemist, Sailor Mercury in Sailor Moon, Haruhi Suzumiya in Haruhi Suzumiya, and Ayumi Yoshida, Kazuha Toyama, Yukiko Kudo, and Jodie Starling in the TIGA dub of Detective Conan from 1999–2012.
+Some of her fans have nicknamed her "Mae Pueng" or "Mae Pueng Shizuka".
+(The term 'Mae' in Thai means a 'mother', while 'Pueng' is her real nickname.)

 Biography

-Sriarpha graduated from Suan Dusit University, she was an actress for about seven years, and also worked as a television reporter for Channel 9.
+Sriarpha graduated from Suan Dusit University.
+She was an actress for about seven years, and also worked as a television reporter for Channel 9.
 In 1985, she debuted in voice acting by providing the voice of Creamy Mami in Creamy Mami, the Magic Angel.
 In 2017, she won the Best Actress at the 31st TV Gold Awards.
-Sriarpha has also voiced several cute heroines, including Shizuka Minamoto in Doraemon series, Sailor Mercury in Sailor Moon and Sakura Kinomoto in Cardcaptor Sakura.
+Sriarpha has also voiced several cute heroines, including Shizuka Minamoto in the Doraemon series, Sailor Mercury in Sailor Moon, and Sakura Kinomoto in Cardcaptor Sakura.